fcarvalhopacheco/whots18-data-report/docs/source/6_section.md

 the variability in meridional flow becomes less pronounced, with smoother transitions between northward and southward flows.

-One important note is that the 300 kHz and the 600 kHz moored ADCP experienced operational interruptions, and we couldn't make a direct comparison between the Shipboard ADCP and Moored ADCP data for the WHOTS-19 deployment cruise.
+As mentioned above, the 300 kHz and the 600 kHz moored ADCP experienced operational failures, and we couldn't make a direct comparison between the Shipboard ADCP and Moored ADCP data for the WHOTS-19 deployment cruise.
 The 300 kHz instrument stopped recording on January 24, 2023, and the 600 kHz instrument stopped on February 10, 2023, likely due to power loss caused by